peterstieg/100-days-of-code/log.md

 ### Day 66: April 7th, 2018

 **Today's Progress**:
-A, **FreeCodeCamp**: Another successful day of Basic Algorithm Scripting on FCC.
-For the first time I solved three JavaScript challenges in a row.
-In one day.
-In one session.
-Must be the #SaturdayDayFever.
+A, **FreeCodeCamp**: Another successful day of Basic #Algorithm Scripting.
+For the first time I solved three #JavaScript challenges in a row.
+Just one day.
+Just one session.
+Must be the #SaturdayNightFever 🕺

 **Thoughts:** Execution.
 Execution.
 Execution.